WELLESLEY ISLAND WILDLIFE REHABILITATION

 tourists every year.
 If you live here all year long then wildlife

-Care of such imperiled wildlife is the mission of Wellesley Island
+imperiled wildlife is the mission of Wellesley Island Wildlife

 both trustees of that library.
 Afterward zookeeper and evil friend Sue